djplaner/memex/docs/sense/Teaching/all-models-are-wrong.md

 ---
-name: "All models are wrong"
+title: "All models are wrong"
-type: note
+type: "note"
-tags: [philosophy]
+tags: philosophy
 ---

 See also: [[not-how-bad-you-start]], [[bad_set-casa-gather-weave]]